rifqanzalbina/Src-Proj/CalcJulia/README.md

 This is my first solo project, a step into the world of coding.
 I hope you find it useful, and who knows?
 There might be updates down the road to add more features.

 Thanks for checking it out.
-Feedback is always welcome!
+Feedback is always welcome :D!